Top

 7. Pension Funds

 A pension fund is a financial instrument designed to help individuals save for their retirement.
 By investing a specific amount regularly in pension funds, you can build a significant corpus over time.
-These accumulated funds can be further invested, and you can even manage their pension benefits through different schemes.
+These accumulated funds can be further invested, and you can even manage your pension benefits through different schemes.
 These funds are handled by professional fund managers to grow your retirement savings.

 8. National Pension Scheme (NPS)